 Film shot by Glen Milner for The Telegraph.

 We’re hard at work on upcoming issues which will be full of the usual entertaining writing and excellent recommendations for good reading.
-We do hope you’ll consider renewing and joining the SF club for another year – or two, or three!
+We do hope you’ll consider renewing and joining the SF club for another year or two.
 You can do so online by clicking the button below or by telephoning the office on +44 (0)20 7033 0258